forumone/gesso/README.md

 ### Design Tokens
-Gesso uses a configuration file 'gesso/source/_patterns/00-config/gesso-theme-config.yml' to manage a theme's design tokens and automatically generate the global sass map for styling and the pattern-lab patterns to represent a themes design tokens.
-The default gulp on watch commands with monitor changes in the config and rebuild the neccessary assets.
-To rebuild the theme manually run `gulp gessoReTheme`
+Gesso uses a configuration file 'source/_patterns/00-config/gesso-theme-config.yml' to manage the theme's design tokens and automatically generate the global sass map for styling and patterns to represent the theme's design tokens.
+The default gulp command will monitor changes in the config and rebuild all neccessary assets.
+To rebuild the theme assets a single time run `gulp gessoBuild`

 ### Creating New Components